Roster: Company D, 47th Regiment, Pennsylvania Volunteers

 When the final grand charge was made, the regiment moved at nearly right angles with the rebel front.
 The brigade charged gallantly, and the entire line, making a left wheel, came down on his flank, while engaging the Sixth Corps, when he went “whirling up the valley” in confusion.
 In the pursuit to Fisher’s Hill, the regiment led, and upon its arrival was placed on the skirmish line, where it remained until twelve o’clock noon of the following day.
 The army was attacked at early dawn…no respite was given to take food until the pursuit was ended.

 Once again, the casualties for the 47th were high.
-Sergeant William Pyers, the C Company man who had so gallantly rescued the flag at Pleasant Hill was cut down and later buried on the battlefield.
+Perry County resident and Regimental Chaplain William Rodrock suffered a near miss as a bullet pierced his cap, but Sergeant William Pyers, the C Company man who had so gallantly rescued the flag at Pleasant Hill was cut down and later buried on the battlefield.
 Corporal Edward Harper of Company D was wounded, but survived, as did Corporal Isaac Baldwin, who had been wounded earlier at Pleasant Hill.
-Perry County resident and Regimental Chaplain William Rodrock suffered a near miss as a bullet pierced his cap.

 On 23 October 1864, Order No. 70 was issued, directing that John Bullard be transferred from the 47th Pennsylvania’s Company D to I Company.
-Bullard, who had mustered in as a Cook while the regiment was stationed in Louisiana, would continue to serve with I Company for the duration of the war and muster out with his regiment on Christmas Day in December 1865.
+Bullard, one of nine formerly enslaved Black men who had mustered into the 47th Pennsylvania as cooks or under cooks while the regiment was stationed in South Carolina and Louisiana, would continue to serve with I Company for the duration of the war and muster out with his regiment on Christmas Day in December 1865.

 Following these major engagements, the 47th was ordered to Camp Russell near Winchester from November through most of December.
 On 14 November, 2nd Lieutenant George Stroop was promoted to the rank of Captain.
 Rested and somewhat healed, the 47th was then ordered to outpost and railroad guarding duties at Camp Fairview in Charlestown, West Virginia five days before Christmas.